prometheus/alertmanager/README.md

 alertname="Check_Foo_Fails" instance="node1"  link="https://example.com" summary="This is a testing alert!"
 2017-08-02 18:31:24 UTC  0001-01-01 00:00:00 UTC  http://my.testing.script.local
 ```

-In addition to viewing alerts you can use the rich query syntax provided by alertmanager
+In addition to viewing alerts, you can use the rich query syntax provided by Alertmanager:
 ```
 $ amtool -o extended alert query alertname="Test_Alert" Labels                                   Annotations                                                    Starts At                Ends At                  Generator URL